 The first (durable) colour photograph made according to Maxwell’s prescription, a set of three monochrome “color separations”, was taken by Thomas Sutton, who later invented the single-lens reflex camera and the first wide-angle lens, in 1861 for use in illustrating a lecture on colour by Maxwell.
 Maxwell had Sutton photograph a tartan ribbon three times, each time with a different colour filter (red, green, or blue-violet) over the lens.
 The three photographs were developed, printed on glass, then projected onto a screen with three different projectors, each equipped with the same colour filter used to photograph it.
 When superimposed on the screen, the three images formed a full-colour image.
 During his lecture, which was about physics and physiology, not photography, Maxwell commented on the inadequacy of the results and the need for a photographic material more sensitive to red and green light.

 The three photographic plates now reside in a small museum at 14 India Street, Edinburgh, the house where Maxwell was born.
 Maxwell’s 1855 suggestion and this tentative 1861 demonstration appear to have been quickly and completely forgotten until being brought to light again in the 1890s.
 In the intervening decades, the basic concept was independently re-invented by several people.
+Corresponding colour photographic processes were developed in parallel by Louis Ducos du Hauron and Charles Cros from about 1862 onwards and presented simultaneously in 1868.
+However, only du Hauron could demonstrate a patented and practicable process. du Hauron’s process was based on silver bromide collodium plates and produced pigment slides.
+However, both processes were based on the principle of tricolourism (trichromy).
 An entirely different approach was followed by Gabriel Lippmann, who is remembered as the inventor of a method for reproducing colors by photography, based on the interference phenomenon, which earned him the Nobel Prize in Physics for 1908.

 References and Further Reading: